MalinkyZubr/Networking/Notes.md

 * DTP is enabled by default on all cisco switch interfaces
 * so far we have been using mnaual switchport configuration
 * however, for security, manual configuration is recommended, since DTP can be exploited by attackers
-* to enable dtp, do switchport mode dynamic auto/desireable when in interface config mode
+* to enable dtp, do `switchport mode dynamic auto/desireable` when in interface config mode
 * In dynamic desireable mode will actively try to form a trunk with other cisco switches.
 It will form a trunk if connected to another switchport when it is in trunk mode, or dynamic desireable/auto mode.
 This is DTP negotiation.
 It will do its best to form a trunk, unless the other switch interface is in access mode, in which case it will autonegotiate to access
-* show interfaces (interface) switchport shows the settings for a selected interface switchport
+* `show interfaces (interface) switchport` shows the settings for a selected interface switchport
 * in dynamic auyto mode, it will not actively try to form a trunk with other switches.
 However, it will form a trunk if the connected switch port is in trunk mode, or is seeking actively to form a trunk connectiuon.
 If it encounters another auto mode, it will form an access connection.
 * if there is a mode mismatch, the traffic will nto flow
 * dtp will not trunk with a router or pc.
 Trunks for ROAS must be manually configured
-* to disable autonegotiation, you can say switchport nonegotiate
+* to disable autonegotiation, you can say `switchport nonegotiate`
 * remember, manual configuration is always better for this!

 * another feature of DTP is negotiation of encapsulation type.
 THis is enabled by default
-* to set autonegotiation for encapsulation, run switchport trunk encapsulation negotiate
+* to set autonegotiation for encapsulation, run `switchport trunk encapsulation negotiate`
 * DTP frames are sent in vlan1 when using isl, or in native vlan when using 802.1q
 * if both cisco switches suppoort ISL, isl is preferred, so manual configuration is better
-* do this with switchport trunk encapsulation dot1q
+* do this with `switchport trunk encapsulation dot1q`

-### VTPe
+### VTP
 * VTP allows configuration of VLANs on a central VTP server switch, whereafter other switches, VTP clients will synchronize their VLAN datrabase to the server
 * designed for large networks with vlans to reduce burden of manual configuration
 * not recommended to use, rarely used